DR: Why did you start your business?

 Cassie: I grew up on a small dairy farm in Wisconsin.
 One could say livestock skulls are a part of my heritage.
 I married a cowboy who is forever addicted to horse training buying, and selling.
 As a work-at-home mom, I have to use my pockets of time wisely.
 We're involved in the family farm and stay pretty darned busy like any family chasing the American dream.
 No two days are the same; some are for prepping and cleaning, other are for base coats and primer, others for creation and the finishing touches.
 I love that I can be flexible and also the ability to inolve my children in the process whenever possible.

 DR: What's next?
 Any new ideas you are working on?

 Cassie: I've got a few new ideas swirling around in my head and any time that happens, I get ridiculously excited.
 Working with Dixon Rand developing exclusives is going to be different than anything I have done before...super ecstatic about that.
 As far as new products go, I'm never opposed to a new canvas.
 I like to think that bone is pretty classic...

-Sign up for our mailing list to stay up to date on special offers, new arrivals and event details.
+Sign up for our mailing list to stay up to date on flash sales, new arrivals and event details.